by Dr. C.H. Weaver M.D. 9/2021

 Side effects included nausea (54%), diarrhea (51%), vomiting (35%), fatigue (32%) and increased levels of an enzyme that indicates minor liver irritation (20%).
 The only serious adverse side effect to occur in more than one patient was low sodium in the blood, which occurred

 Over the last several years the clinical successes of genotype-directed therapy for patients with EGFR-mutated and ALK-rearranged lung cancers has been impressive.
 KRAS-mutant lung cancer however is much more common, and it finally appears as though researchers are zeroing in on its treatment with precision medicines.
-In addition to MRTX849 another medication in development, Sotorasib (AMG510) also appears promising for targeting KRAS mutations and is currently undergoing priority review at the FDA.
+In addition to Adagrasib another medication Lumakras (sotorasib-AMG510) was approved by the FDA in May 2021.
 Doctors may finally have a treatment for this difficult to treat genetically driven cancer.

 - by phase I clinical trial presented today at the AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics